Persimmon data generation investments (ST17000 and ST16006)

 The generation of pesticide residue, efficacy and crop safety data is required to support label registration and minor use permit applications made to the Australian Pesticides and Veterinary Medicines Authority (APVMA) which, when approved, provide access to safe and effective chemicals for the management of pests, weeds and diseases.

 In May 2018,Hort Innovation announced the securing of more than $1 million in assistance grantsunder the Federal Government’s Access to Industry Uses of Agricultural and Veterinary (Agvet) Chemicals program.
-This funding is being used, along with levy contributions, to generate the data required for a range of registration and minor use applications across a variety of horticulture crops, through the project Generation of data for pesticide applications in horticulture crops 2018 (ST17000).
+This funding was used, along with levy contributions, to generate the data required for a range of registration and minor use applications across a variety of horticulture crops, through the project Generation of data for pesticide applications in horticulture crops 2018 (ST17000).

 These projects are strategic levy investments in the Hort Innovation Persimmon Fund